CloudM-Migrate/documentation/Endpoint-Configuration-Guides/M365Tenant.md

 nav_order: 1
 ---

-## Office 365 Endpoint Configuration
+## Microsoft 365 Endpoint Configuration
 {: .no_toc }

-This guide will show how to configure Office 365 as a source or destination endpoint.
+This guide will show how to configure Microsoft 365 as a source or destination endpoint.

-For O365 this is defined by the following requirements:
+For M365 this is defined by the following requirements:

 <a name="top"></a>
 <details open markdown="block">